milkyway-labs/milkyway/x/restaking/README.md

 ServiceUnbondingDelegation stores the users' unbonding delegation that are related to a service.
-It allows to obtain an user's service unbonding delegation.
+It allows obtaining a user's service unbonding delegation.

 * ServiceUnbondingDelegation: `0xc3 | UserAddr | ServiceID -> ProtocolBuffer(UnbondingDelegation)`